scylladb/scylladb/docs/operating-scylla/security/auditing.rst

 ==================  ==================================  ========================================================================================================================
 Flag                Default Value                       Description
 ==================  ==================================  ========================================================================================================================
-audit_categories    ""                                  Comma-separated list of statement categories that should be audited
+audit_categories    "DCL,DDL,AUTH,ADMIN"                                  Comma-separated list of statement categories that should be audited
 ------------------  ----------------------------------  ------------------------------------------------------------------------------------------------------------------------
 audit_tables        “”                                  Comma-separated list of table names that should be audited, in the format of <keyspacename>.<tablename>
 ------------------  ----------------------------------  ------------------------------------------------------------------------------------------------------------------------